What is challenging behaviour in autistic children?

 Downtime

-Downtime is when children and teenagers spend some time alone or in a place with reduced sensory input, like dim lighting and low noise levels.
+Downtime is when your child spends time alone or in a place with reduced sensory input, like dim lighting and low noise levels.
 It can be a useful way to help your child manage their emotions and calm down.
 For example, if your child is overstimulated or overwhelmed, they might be able to calm down if they spend time alone in their room reading.

 Planning